rlmoser99/flight-booker/README.md

 The current Ruby on Rails curriculum does not cover testing, so I decided to learn testing before tackling this project.
 After trying several other resources, I read [Rails 5 Test Prescriptions](https://pragprog.com/titles/nrtest3/rails-5-test-prescriptions/).
 Although the book is slightly outdated, it was very thorough and gave me the foundational knowledge that I was seeking.

 **(Additional) 2 Connecting Flights:**
-After finishing the bare bones of this project, I wanted to see if I could implement two connecting flights.
+After finishing the bare bones of this project, I wanted to see if I could implement two connecting flights for long cross-country flights.
 This was quite a challenge at my skill level, but it was very rewarding to see it all come together.
 I created a service object, `BookingOptions`, to find the available flights.
-If a direct flight was less then 4 hours long, it would only return direct flights.
-However, if a direct flight was over 4 hours long, it would also look for connecting flights.
+If a direct flight is less then 4 hours long, it will only return direct flights.
+However, if a direct flight is over 4 hours long, it will also look for connecting flights in a specific window of time.
 I used TDD to develop this feature, so it was perfect timing to utilize my new testing knowledge.

 **(Additional) Rake Tasks:**
 As I was wrapping up this project, I wanted to figure out a way to continually seed the database with flights in the future.
 The Odin Project's students look at other student's solutions, so I didn't want to this app to quit working in a month, three months, or even a year.
 I learned that I could create rake tasks and use [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler).
 In addition, I created another service object, `FlightGenerator`, that will be used by the seeds file and the rake task to generate flights.